Land (economics)

 In economics, land comprises all naturally occurring resources as well as geographic land.
 Examples include particular geographical locations, mineral deposits, forests, fish stocks, atmospheric quality, geostationary orbits, and portions of the electromagnetic spectrum.
 Supply of these resources is fixed.

 Factor of production

 Land is considered one of the three factors of production (also sometimes called the three producer goods) along with capital, and labor.
 Natural resources are fundamental to the production of all goods, including capital goods.
 While the particular role of land in the economy was extensively debated in classical economics it played a minor role in the neoclassical economics dominant in the 20th century.
 Income derived from ownership or control of natural resources is referred to as rent.

 Ownership

 Because no man created the land, it does not have a definite original proprietor, owner or user.

-As a consequence, conflicting claims on geographic locations and mineral deposits have historically led to disputes over their economic rent and contributed to many civil wars and revolutions.
+Consequently, conflicting claims on geographic locations and mineral deposits have historically led to disputes over their economic rent and contributed to many civil wars and revolutions.

 In the context of geographic locations the resulting conflict is regularly understood as the land question (see e.g. United Kingdom, South Africa, Canada).